spencerahill/stat-methods-course/_sources/info/syllabus.md

 Specifically for this course on Statistical **Methods**---where we're building up a toolkit of techniques you can use in your research and other courses---ChatGPT represents in some ways a master tool, a way to very rapidly learn about new tools, or clarify confusion about one or the other, or generate code that helps you implement a new one.
 Moreover, ChatGPT and related models will only get better as we move into the future, making them more and more powerful.
 It's not hard to imagine a future, even within the next few years, where even highly technical work like research in the Earth Sciences becomes more than anything simply telling an LLM what you want it to do.

 Setting that aside and returning to the present, for learning and teaching this presents a double-edged sword.
 On the one hand, I encourage you to use ChatGPT in whatever capacity that is helpful to your **learning**.
 In fact there will be some class time during the semester devoted specifically to teaching you how to use it effectively.
 On the other hand, in this and other courses, having a tool that can churn out a decent essay, spit out the computer code, or solve the calculation you've been assigned, can be a serious crutch.
 You simply will not learn the material if you just ask ChatGPT to do it for you.
+(One potentially useful indicator that it's becoming a crutch is: (a) you use ChatGPT on your homework assignments AND (b) you score much worse on the in-class, pencil-and-paper midterms than you do on the homework assignments.)

 For those reasons, I will permit and even encourage you to use ChatGPT in any assignments I give you.
 And I'm not going to ask you to disclose if you used it, or if you worked with another student (which you're always free to do), etc.  (This does not apply to in-class exams, quizzes, etc. for which I will explicitly state that you are not to use it.)